wfpidn/ERM/docs/o-rsp.md

 # Remote Sensing Precipitation

-Precipitation can be estimated remotely, either from ground-based weather radars or from satellite.
+Precipitation can be estimated remotely, either from ground-based weather radars or from satellite.<br>
 - Inferred indirectly from reflected solar radiation and emitted Infrared radiation by clouds (Passive Remote Sensing).
 - Estimated from microwave radiation emitted or scattered by surface and precipitation particles (Passive Remote Sensing).
 - Estimated from back-scattered microwave radiation transmitted by radars (Active Remote Sensing).